The RealReal Inc. (REAL) Shares Up Despite Recent Market Volatility

 Cowen gave a rating of “Market Perform” to REAL, setting the target price at $3 in the report published on August 12th of the previous year.

-During the last 5 trading sessions, REAL fell by -3.33%, which changed the moving average for the period of 200-days by -62.09% in comparison to the 20-day moving average, which settled at $1.3500.
-In addition, The RealReal Inc. saw -7.20% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, REAL rose by +8.64%, which changed the moving average for the period of 200-days by -50.41% in comparison to the 20-day moving average, which settled at $1.3008.
+In addition, The RealReal Inc. saw -4.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading